nunet/device-management-service/types/README.md

 ```

-- `ContainerImages`: This contains parameters of a container image.
+- `types.ContainerImages`: This contains parameters of a container image.

 ```
 type ContainerImages struct {